masongoldberg/Digital_Humanities/_lessons/places.md

+---
+layout: page
+title: Finding Places in Text
+description: This lesson uses spaCy to find place and person names in a text and understand them using visualizations.
+---

 # Source

 Grunewald, Susan, and Andrew Janco.
 “Finding Places in Text with the World Historical Gazeteer.”
 Programming Historian, February 11, 2022. https://programminghistorian.org/en/lessons/finding-places-world-historical-gazetteer.